Zhenya671/tasks/task19/README.md

 also try to use short parameters instead fullname like: -a (Age)  -s  (Sexuality)

 this is for PHP CLI (command line - Terminal) usage  experience.

+For start using app u should go to the directory where the index.php located.
+Open terminal and write $ php index.php -h for getting information about other commands.